 Departmental printers can be accessed via our print server printhost.cs.brown.edu.
-You can access this print server from any departmental network, the CIS wireless network, or when connected through the CS VPN.
+You can access this print server from any departmental network, or wirelessly when connected through the CS VPN.
 It hosts a variety of print queues for all the department network printers.
 See the printing policy for usage limitations.

 Printing in the Sunlab

 See the Printing in the Sunlab page for more information.

 All managed department machines are configured to use the internal print server.
 No user configuration is required.

 As with many things in Linux, there are quite a few printing commands.
 Some of the most important are:

 - 'lpstat -a': show the list of printers available on the print server